Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement

-\paragraph{Regularizing Training with Perturbation.} To regularize model training, we adopt our perturbations into the training objective.
-Specifically, we replaces the ground-truth training target $X$ and the input state $X_t$ in Eq.~(\ref{eq:sb_objective}) with our perturbed counterparts, $\widetilde{X}_t^{\mathrm{tgt}}$(Eq. (\ref{eq:sb_pert_tgt})) and $\widetilde{X}_t^{\mathrm{state}}$(Eq. (\ref{eq:sb_pert_state})), respectively.
+To regularize model training, we incorporate our perturbations into the training objective.
+Specifically, we replace the ground-truth training target $X_0$ and the input state $X_t$ in Eq.~(\ref{eq:sb_xpred_loss}) with our perturbed counterparts, $\tilde{X}_t^{\mathrm{tgt}}$(Eq.~(\ref{eq:rsb_pert_tgt})) and $\tilde{X}_t^{\mathrm{state}}$(Eq.~(\ref{eq:rsb_pert_state})), respectively.
 Hence, our RSB can be formalized with the following regularized training objective,

-Algorithm \ref{alg:training} details the training process, and RSB employs the same SDE sampler (Eq. (\ref{eq:sb_sde_sampler})) as the vanilla SB.
+Algorithm \ref{alg:rsb_training} details the training process, and RSB adopts the same SDE sampler (Eq.~(\ref{eq:sb_sde_sampler})) as the vanilla SB.

-When the regularized objective is optimized, our RSB is exposed to the simulated inference-time prediction errors, mitigating the training-inference mismatch and reducing exposure bias.
-Furthermore, by perturbing targets in our objective (Eq. (\ref{eq:regularized_objective})) and designing the interpolation perturbation to emulate the endpoints and tradeoff characteristics of the DP curve, RSB explicitly models the minimum distortion path across varying perceptual quality levels.
-This allows RSB to traverse the DP curve, approaching optimal perception quality with minimal distortion.
-As a result, RSB framework can produce more faithful and perceptually plausible reconstructions in ill-posed settings.
+When the regularized objective is optimized, RSB is trained on intermediate states with simulated inference-time prediction errors, thereby reducing the training–inference mismatch and mitigating exposure bias.
+Furthermore, by applying the same time-varying interpolation to both the training targets in Eq.~(\ref{eq:rsb_objective}) and the corresponding input states, RSB provides structured supervision via DP Perturbation that steers the predictions toward distortion-optimal estimates at noisy stages and gradually shifts them back toward the clean endpoint as $t \to 0$.
+This yields more stable reverse-time dynamics under imperfect intermediate states, limiting error accumulation throughout multi-step sampling.
+Moreover, the resulting predictions are encouraged to steer toward the DP-optimal frontier, approaching the clean endpoint with high perceptual quality and minimal distortion, so the terminal sample is less likely to drift away from the low-distortion region while still matching the clean-speech manifold.
+Overall, RSB can produce more faithful and perceptually plausible reconstructions of clean speech.